swisspost/design-system/.changeset/tricky-tables-warn.md

 '@swisspost/design-system-documentation': minor
 ---

-Added a documentation page for the container class.
+Added a documentation page for the `.container` and `.container-fluid` classes.